mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 1. The class `myspan` is defined with a regular style property `padding`.
 1. The class `mydiv` is defined with two regular style properties: `backgroundColor` and `padding`.
 1. A special property `":hover"` specifies a styleset that will be assigned to a selector that is obtained by appending the string `":hover"` to the class name.
 Mimcss allows names of all pseudo styles and pseudo elements as properties in the `ExtendedStyleset`.
 1. A special property `"&"` specifies an array of two-element tuples, where the first element is a selector and the second element is a styleset assigned to this selector.
-Every occurrence of the ampersand symbol in the selector string will be replace with the selector one level above - in our case the actual class name behind the `mydiv` property.
+Every occurrence of the ampersand symbol in the selector string will be replaced with the selector one level above - in our case the actual class name behind the `mydiv` property.
 1. The second tuple uses the `$selector` function to create a selector that combines two classes.
 As in the first tuple, the ampersand symbol stands for the class name behind the `mydiv` property.
 The placeholder `{0}` will be replaced by the class name behind the `myspan` class.
 The `$selector` function allows specifying multiple placeholders; therefore, it is possible to create arbitrary complex selectors that involve multiple classes, IDs, tags, pseudo classes and pseudo elements.

 The `ExtendedStyleset` type allows creating hierarchical structures with unlimited nesting levels so that expressing the following CSS is quite easy: